A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 Small ensuite designs

+Modern en suite bathroom ideas are all about function meeting luxury, even in small spaces.
 Designing a small ensuite can be a challenge, but it's important to make the most of the space available.
 Here are some small ensuite designs to help you create a functional and stylish bathroom.

-• Opt for a corner shower: A corner shower can help to save space, allowing you to use the remaining area for other fixtures.
+• Opt for a corner shower: A corner shower can help save space, allowing you to use the remaining area for other fixtures.

 • Use light colours: Light colours can help to make a small ensuite feel brighter and more spacious.
 Use light coloured wall panels or paint on the walls and floors to create a clean and open feel.
 White wall panels, or beige wall panels, for example, can help to open up your space.